temuller/hostphot/docs/further_information/cutouts.rst

   SDSS survey footprint (data release 12).
 Image from `<https://ui.adsabs.harvard.edu/abs/2015arXiv151008075P/abstract>`_.
 Note that the SDSS imaging footprint has had virutally no changes in the last several data releases.

-Note that SDSS images are rotated with respecto to most other surveys.
+Note that SDSS images are rotated with respect to most other surveys.

 GALEX
 ~~~~~